 The trader will be able to view limit orders via the stack manager.
 The space currently below the Dependencies window will be used to display the Price Limit Orders.

+Traders will not be able to move their prices through a Price Limit Order level – they will only be able to move their prices to the price specified in the nearest Price Limit Order.
+Once that order is filled, they will be able to move their prices in any increment until reaching the next Price Limit Order price level, etc.

 Placing Orders

 If the customer places an order the system needs to